evanshortiss/fhlog/README.md

 both the client and server in mind.
 It has the same API when runnning on the client or server (Node.js), supports being _required_ in Node/Browserified apps, and also can be installed using Bower; great news if you want to use the same log library on both the client and server!
+It's also possible to use with AngularJS' dependency injection.

 ## Sample Code
 ```javascript